outSH/cactus/quorum-wi-status.md

 - **From 0.20.0 to 1.5.2**
 - Required in light of incompatibility when using Raft (v 1.0.0 -beta 55 or higher should be fine).
 - It seems to have been confirmed that the SD book is incompatible with the v1 system, so it needs to be confirmed with an actual machine.
-- You might want to use web3js-quorum (I'm worried about the lack of official documentation) - https://github.com/ConsenSys/web3js-quorum
+- Don't use web3js-quorum if possible.

 ## 2. Implement `sendSyncRequest()` and `sendAsyncRequest()` in Quorum ApiClient
 - These are verifier functions used to call generic function on the validator.